LearnAPI Reference

 (r/set-dispatch!

-(fn [event-data actions]
+(fn [dispatch-data actions]

 ;; Trigger the initial render